MRSV-SPACE/mrsv-prototype/readme.md

 When an exposed property has only one variable:
 {  "propertyValue": 2000, "generateTransaction": true }

-When there are >1 payloads:
+When there are >1 variables in a payloads:
 { "PropertyValue": {"X": 1, "Y": 1.5}, "generateTransaction": true }